amazd/option-volume-prediction/README.md

-# **Analyzing the Impact of Unusual Call Option Volumes on Underlying Stock Price Returns**
+## **Analyzing the Impact of Unusual Call Option Volumes on Underlying Stock Price Returns**

-## Project Overview

-### Objective:
+### Project Overview:

-Identify statistically impactful patterns in unusual option volumes, short interest and sector the call/put ratio as predictive indicators for movement in underlying stock prices.
-As a first step in our exploratory data analysis we developed a python-based application to manage filtering and analytical routines for 1200+ tickers.
-The key features of the application are the statistical output tables and data visualizations.
+Identify statistically impactful patterns in unusual option volumes, short interest, call/put ratio, and sector as predictive indicators for movement in underlying stock prices.
+As a first step in our exploratory data analysis we developed a python-based application to manage filtering and analytical routines for 1100+ tickers.
+The key user features of the application are the filters, statistical output tables and data visualizations.
 The app is designed to facilitate randomized hypothesis testing using this combination of objective (visual), and quantitative (statistical) outputs.

 ---